PercussiveRepair/nyum/_recipes/sourdough_white_bread.md

 >
 > Cover the bowl tightly.
 Let rest in a warm spot to bulk rise, ideally 20C.
 The dough is ready when it no longer looks dense and has almost doubled in size.
 >
-> Optional Step: During bulk rise, you have the option to perform a series of ‘stretch & folds’ to strengthen the dough.
+> During bulk rise, perform a series of ‘stretch & folds’ to strengthen the dough.
 Start 30-45 minutes into the bulk rise.
 Gather a portion of the dough, stretch it upwards and then fold it over itself.
 Rotate the bowl ¼ turn and repeat this process until you have come full circle to complete 1 set.
-Do this once or twice spaced about 1 hour apart.
+Do this at least twice spaced about 1 hour apart.
 >
-> Preheat the oven to 220C
->
-> Remove the dough from the bowl onto a lightly floured surface.
+> Dust the top of the dougn in the bowl with flour and scrape the dough from the bowl onto a clean surface.

 ## To Shape

 ---

-> Starting at the top, fold the dough over toward the center.
-Give it a slight turn, and then fold over the next section of dough.
-Repeat until you have come full circle.
+> Fold the sides of the dough over into the center.
+Fold the bottom edge closest to you over slightly and press to seal.
 It will gently deflate as you fold and shape it.
+Roll the top of the dough towards you maintaining tension in the dough and pinch the seam when fully rolled.
 Then flip the dough over and place it seam side down.
 Using your hands, gently cup the sides of the dough and rotate it, using quarter turns in a circular motion.
 You can also pull it towards you to even out the shape.
 Repeat this process until you are happy with its appearance.
-Place in a parchment paper-lined bowl (not wax paper) and cover with a towel.
+Place in a parchment paper-lined bowl (not wax paper) and cover.
 Let stand on counter top for about 35 minutes.
 >
+> Optional: You can now cold ferment the dough overnight in the fridge for better flavour.
+>

+## To Bake

+---

+> Turn the oven to 220C and preheat your dutch oven or casserole pot for 30 mins.
+>
 > Right before your bread goes into the oven, make a shallow slash about 2-3 inches long (or more) in the center of the dough.
 Use a bread lame, razor blade, sharp paring or a small serrated steak knife.
 The cut should be about 1/4-inch deep.
 >

-## To Bake

----

-> Place the bread into the oven on the center rack (lid on) and reduce the temperature to 400° F/ 204° C. Bake for 20 minutes.
-Remove the lid, and continue to bake (uncovered) for an additional 40 minutes or until deep, golden brown.
-Keep in mind that all ovens are different; you might have to make minimal adjustments to these temperatures.
+> Lift the parchment paper with the dough into your preheated pot and replace the lid.
 >
-> You can also take the internal temperature of your bread to double check that it is done.
-For sourdough, it should read about 205-210º F/ 96-98º C.
+> Place the bread into the oven on the center rack.
+Bake for 25 minutes.
+Remove the lid, and continue to bake (uncovered) for an additional 20 minutes or until deep, golden brown.
+Keep in mind that all ovens are different; you might have to make adjustments.
 >
 > Remove the bread from the oven, and cool on a wire rack for at least an hour before slicing.
 Don’t cut too soon or else the inside will have a damp and gummy texture.